ONAP for Network Orchestration and Automation Training Course

 - Efficiently manage the entire networking lifecycle using a software-driven approach.

-- Interactive lecture and discussion sessions
+- Interactive lectures and discussions

-- Extensive exercises and practice activities
+- Numerous exercises and hands-on practice

-- Hands-on implementation in a live-lab environment
+- Practical implementation in a live laboratory environment

 Course Customization Options